aburousan/azaz/Pages/Physics/papers/hernquist1987/index.md

 | Multipole truncation error, monopole / quadrupole | $(s/d)^2$ / $(s/d)^3$ | slopes $2.00$ / $3.03$ |
 | $-2K/W$ across $\varepsilon/\lambda = 1/16 \to 4$ | — | $1.000 \pm 0.003$ |

-Where I quote a $\pm$, it is the standard deviation over **eight independent random realisations** of the Plummer sphere, not a single run.
+Where I quote a $\pm$, it is the standard deviation over **eight independent random realisations** of the Plummer sphere & not a single run.

 \note{
     **This table is deliberately matched, not optimised.** Every row runs at the paper's own settings, so the force-error rows are not "the best I can do" — they are the same thing, done again.
 If I had tuned my code to look good, the comparison would mean nothing.